Anmol1311/MIS-382N-Advanced-Machine-Learning/README.md

-This repository is a collection of the group assignmnet solutions of the course work on Advanced Machine Learning.
+This repository is a collection of the group assignments for the course work on Advanced Machine Learning.